Bosnia and Herzegovina

 Since then, a number of agreements between the EU and Bosnia and Herzegovina have entered into force - visa facilitation and readmission agreements (2008), Interim Agreement on Trade and Trade-related issues (2008).
-The Stabilisation and Association Agreement (SAA) has been ratified but has not yet entered into force.
+The Stabilisation and Association Agreement (SAA) has been ratified and enters into force on 1 June 2015.

 Common Foreign and Security Policy and the European Security and Defence Policy

-The EU continues to deploy considerable resources in Bosnia and Herzegovina within the framework of the Common Foreign and Security Policy (CFSP) and the European Security and Defence Policy (ESDP).
-The current EU Special Representative (EUSR), Peter Sorensen, is also Head of the Delegation of the European Union.
+The EU continues to deploy considerable resources in Bosnia and Herzegovina within the framework of the Common Foreign and Security Policy (CFSP) and the Common Security and Defence Policy (CSDP).
+The current EU Special Representative (EUSR), Lars-Gunnar Wigemark, is also Head of the Delegation of the European Union.

 The EUFOR/Althea mission continues to be present in Bosnia and Herzegovina.
 The operation was reconfigured and reduced to 600 troops as of 1 September 2012, focusing on capacity-building and training, while also retaining the means to contribute to the country's deterrence capacity.The EU remains committed to strengthening the rule of law in Bosnia and Herzegovina through other instruments, including the reinforced EUSR Office and the Instrument for Pre-accession Assistance (IPA).